All resources

 What are good alternatives to HackerRank?

-Alternatives range from other coding-assessment platforms to work-sample and structured-interview tools.
-The right one depends on whether you want to test algorithmic puzzles, realistic engineering work, or broader role fit — and how much weight you want to put on an automated score versus a structured human or AI conversation.
+They range from other coding-assessment platforms to work-sample tools and structured technical interviews.
+The right one depends on whether you want to test algorithmic puzzles, realistic engineering work, or broader role fit, and how much weight you want to put on an automated score versus a structured human or AI conversation.

 Are coding tests good predictors of engineering performance?

-Realistic, job-like coding work predicts well; abstract algorithm puzzles under time pressure predict less and can screen out strong engineers who don't grind competitive-programming problems.
-Validity comes from resembling the actual work, applied consistently to everyone.
+Realistic, job-like coding work predicts well.
+Abstract algorithm puzzles under time pressure predict less, and they can screen out strong engineers who do not practice competitive programming.
+Validity comes from resembling the actual work and applying it consistently to everyone.

 What should a technical screen include?

-A scoped, realistic task that mirrors the job, a consistent rubric, accommodation for different working styles, and ideally a structured conversation about the candidate's reasoning — not just a pass/fail score on an isolated puzzle.
+A scoped, realistic task that mirrors the job, a rubric applied the same way to every candidate, accommodation for different working styles rather than rewarding only speed, and ideally a structured conversation about the candidate's reasoning rather than a bare pass or fail score.

 Put it into practice with Spoon Hire.